vas3k/home-assistant-berlin-transport/README.md

         stop_id: 900110001 # actual Stop ID for the API
         # direction: 900000100002 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id)
         # walking_time: 5 # Optional parameter with value in minutes that hides transport closer than N minutes
+        # show_official_line_colors: true # Optionally enable official VBB line colors.
+By default predefined colors will be used.
       - name: "Stargarder Str." # currently you have to add more than one stop to track
         stop_id: 900000110501
         # direction: 900000100002 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id)
         # walking_time: 5 # Optional parameter with value in minutes that hide transport closer than N minutes
+        # show_official_line_colors: true # Optionally enable official VBB line colors.
+By default predefined colors will be used.
 ```

 **4.** Restart Home Assistant core again and you should now see two new entities (however, it may take some time for them to fetch new data).
 If you don't see anything new — check the logs (Settings -> System -> Logs).
 Some error should pop up there.